Survivor: Cook Islands: Filming locations

 The tribal camps, Exile Island, and many of Survivor: Cook Islands' challenges were filmed on motu (islets) in the Aituaki lagoon.
 The Rarotonga (later Aitutonga) tribe's camp was on Moturakau, and the Aitutaki tribe lived on Motukitiu.
 The short-lived tribes of Manihiki and Puka Puka lived on Rapota and Muritapua, respectively.
 Most challenges were filmed on Tekopua and Tapuaetai (One Foot Island).
 Exile Island is a small sand cay south of Tapuaetai, and the bow of the wooden ship was brought in for the show.
 West of Tapuaetai is another sand cay, called "Nude Island" by locals because of its lack of vegetation.
 The third challenge was staged in the shallow water just off the shore of Nude Island.
-Akaiami hosted challenges and "The Ponderosa," where eliminated contestants remained until the end of the game.
+Akaiami hosted challenges and "The Ponderosa", where eliminated contestants remained until the end of the game.
 The Tribal Council, the production camp, and a few challenges were located on the main island of Aitutaki.
 There were three reward trips to the neighboring islands of Atiu, Mitiaro, and Rarotonga.
 Taio Shipping diverted the MV Maungaroa from its usual schedule to a charter for the producers of Survivor: Cook Islands in June 2006, triggering fuel and electricity crises on the island of Mangaia.

 Contestants

 The tribes were named after the islands of the Cook Islands: Manihiki, Puka Puka, Aitutaki, and Rarotonga.
 They were later merged into a single tribe, Aitutonga.

-Notable people on this cast include professional volleyball player J.P.
-Calderon, and actor, producer, and screenwriter, Jonathan Penner.
+Notable people on this cast include professional volleyball player J. P. Calderon, and actor, producer, and screenwriter, Jonathan Penner.

 Future appearances

 Jonathan Penner, Ozzy Lusth, and Parvati Shallow were selected to compete again in Survivor: Micronesia.
 Shallow returned for Survivor: Heroes vs. Villains with Candice Woodcock.
 Lusth returned for a third time in Survivor: South Pacific and for a fourth time in Survivor: Game Changers.
 Penner returned for his third time in Survivor: Philippines.
-Woodcock (now using her husband's surname, Cody) returned for her third time in Survivor: Blood vs. Water with her husband, John.
+Woodcock returned for her third time, this time as "Candice Cody," in Survivor: Blood vs. Water along with her husband, John.
 Shallow and Yul Kwon returned to compete on Survivor: Winners at War.
+Shallow competed on the world tribe of Survivor: Australia V The World in 2025.
+Lusth is set to compete on Survivor 50: In the Hands of Fans.

-Outside of Survivor, J. P. Calderon became a cast member in the Oxygen reality series The Janice Dickinson Modeling Agency as one of the models.
-Lusth competed on the second season of American Ninja Warrior.
+Outside of Survivor, Lusth competed on the second season of American Ninja Warrior.
 Kwon was a contestant on the USA Network reality competition series, Snake in the Grass.
+In 2024, Shallow competed on the second season of the Peacock reality TV series The Traitors.
+In 2025, Shallow competed on the second season of Deal or No Deal Island, and won the Australia V The World season of Australian Survivor.